Online Convex Optimization Using Coordinate Descent Algorithms: Numerical simulations

 where $b\in\mathbb{R}^{20}$ is a randomly generated constant vector, $Q_t$ is a time-varying matrix that is positive definite for all $t\geq 1$.
-We adopt setting where $P=20$ and for each $1\leq i\leq20$, $x_{(i)}$ is a scalar.
+Moreover, all elements of $Q_t$ are in the closed interval $[1,2]$.
+As a result, \eqref{Simu-ch4} satisfies Assumptions \ref{a2-Ch4}-\ref{a3-CH4}.
+Next, we discuss Assumption \ref{a1-Ch4} (i) made in Theorem \ref{T4-Ch4}.
+The constant $G$ from Assumption \ref{a1-Ch4} (i) is only used to show $R_T^d\leq G\mathbb{E}[\sum_{t=1}^{T}|x_t-x_t^*|]$ such that \eqref{2ndtolast} holds.
+All other arguments made in the proof of Theorem \ref{T4-Ch4} are still true even if $G=\infty$.
+Thus, every iteration of Algorithm \ref{alg1-Ch4} will move $x_t$ closer to $x_t^*=Q_t^{-1}b$ expectation-wise, if the stepsize is small enough.
+Since in our setup $Q_t^{-1}b$ is uniformly bounded, the expectation of $x_t$ will remain bounded too.
+This means $x_t$ and the gradient $Q_tx_t-b$ must be bounded, almost surely.
+We choose $P=20$ and for each $1\leq i\leq20$, $x_{(i)}$ is a scalar.
 The horizon length is $T=5000$, and the constant stepsize is chosen as $\alpha_t=\alpha=0.001$.
-Based on our experience, the exact value of $\alpha$ does not have significant impact on the performance of the algorithm, provided that it is small enough.
-In addition to the regrets (\ref{S-static-R}) and (\ref{S-dynamic-R}) considered in the paper, we also show how the time-average regrets $R_T^s/T$ and $R_T^d/T$ change with time in Figure~\ref{figure1-ch4}.
-In all figures, Algorithms 1-3 refer to Algorithms with random, round-robin and Gauss-Southwell rules respectively.
+Since the static regret is always upper bounded by the dynamic regret, we only show the plots for dynamic regrets and their time-averages $R_T^d/T$.

-It can be seen from Figure~\ref{figure1-ch4} that when the constant stepsize is chosen sufficiently small, the regrets in all cases have a sublinear growth and therefore their time-averages go to $0$ when $T$ is sufficiently large.
-This is consistent with our results on strongly convex functions.
+It can be seen from Fig.~\ref{revised_DR_Normal} that when the constant stepsize is chosen sufficiently small, the regrets in all cases have sublinear growths and therefore their time-averages go to $0$ when $T$ is sufficiently large.
+This is consistent with our theoretical results from Theorem \ref{T4-Ch4}-\ref{T8-Ch4} on strongly convex functions.

-In order to see how the variation of the problem impact the performance of the algorithms.
-We add an extra term of $500I_{20}$ such that the matrix $Q_t$ is diagonally dominant and therefore being less sensitive to $t$.
-We test the online algorithms in this case and the results are shown in Figure~\ref{figure2-ch4}.
-It can be seen that when problem (\ref{Simu-ch4}) varies slowly with respect to time, the curves of the regrets in Figure~\ref{figure2-ch4} have a lower growth rate compared to the regrets shown in Figure~\ref{figure1-ch4} where the diagonally dominant term is absent.
+In order to see how the variation of the problem impacts the performance of the algorithms.
+We add an extra term of $100I_{20}$ such that the matrix $Q_t$ is diagonally dominant and therefore being less sensitive to $t$.
+We test the online algorithms in this case and the results are shown in Fig.~\ref{revised_DR_slow}.
+It can be seen that when problem (\ref{Simu-ch4}) varies slowly with respect to time, the curves of the regrets in Fig.~\ref{revised_DR_slow} have a lower growth rate compared to the regrets shown in Fig.~\ref{revised_DR_Normal}.

-Next, we investigate the effect of the number of blocks $P$ on the performance of the algorithm.
-We increase the amount of blocks from 20 to 100 and such that the problem becomes